How to Use and Care for Le Creuset Bakeware

 What is Le Creuset bakeware?

-For best results, think of your Le Creuset bakeware more as a slow cooker or crockpot, rather than an ‘everything pot’.
+Think of Le Creuset Cast Iron Signature range more as a slow cooker or crockpot, rather than an ‘everything pot’.

-While a slow-cooker will do the job, if you slow cook acidic dishes often, the acidic foods eventually react and wear down the stainless steel whereas they will not react with the enamel coating.
-By acidic foods, I’m referring to slow cooking with wine, tomatoes, lemons etc.
+While a slow-cooker will do the job, if you slow-cook acidic dishes often, the acidic foods will eventually react and wear down the stainless steel, whereas they will not react with the enamel coating.
+When we talk about acidic foods, we’re referring to slow cooking with wine, tomatoes, lemons etc.

 a Le Creuset shallow casserole pot